EmmaRamirez/emmaramirez.me/posts/01-05-18/piping-hot-a-rundown-on-the-pipeline-operator.md

 ## Examples

 In the simplest example, the pipeline operator turns `alert('Hello!')` into `'Hello!' |> alert`.
-This isn't a particularly good example of course, as it doesn't aid the readability in any way.
+This is not the best uage of the operator, as it doesn't aid the readability in any way.
 The better usage comes when you chain several functions together.

-Take for example we have these functions:
+Take for example these functions:

 ```javascript
 function add5 (number) {